instill-ai/instill-core/examples/instill/streamlit-instance-segmentation-sync-http-http-stomata/README.md

 #### Create a SYNC pipeline `stomata`

-**Step 1: Add a HTTP source**
+**Step 1: Add an HTTP source**
-A HTTP source accepts HTTP requests with image payloads to be processed by a pipeline.
+An HTTP source accepts HTTP requests with image payloads to be processed by a pipeline.

 To set it up,